- Take Me To the Water!

 No matter the season, we're always planning for summer fishing fun and excitement.
 The Fishing in the Neighborhood (FIN) program partners with local parks and community organizations to bring learn-to-fish opportunities to area residents and visitors from June through August.

-Five college-age interns or FIN'terns were placed at community centers in Green Bay and Milwaukee to teach fishing fundamentals and connect people with their local aquatic resources.
+College-age interns or FIN'terns will be placed at community centers in Green Bay and the Milwaukee area to teach fishing fundamentals and connect people with their local aquatic resources.
 This program strives to move fishing from an annual event to repeatable opportunities to wet a line under supervision.
 Programming formats vary among the sites from 2-week sessions to drop-in, like old-fashioned summer playground programs.